SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Active learning from weak and strong labelers [2015, NeurIPS]: Learn a classifier with low error on data labeled by the oracle, while using the weak labeler to reduce the number of label queries made to this labeler.
 - Active Learning from Imperfect Labelers [2016, NeurIPS]:
   Theoretical work.
 - Cost-effective active learning from diverse labelers [2017, AAAI]: The cost of a labeler is proportional to its overall labeling quality.
-But different labelers usually have diverse expertise, and thus it is likely that labelers with a low overall quality can provide accurate labels on some speciﬁc instances.
+But different labelers usually have diverse expertise, and thus it is likely that labelers with a low overall quality can provide accurate labels on some specific instances.
 Select labeler can provide an accurate label for the instance with a relative low cost.
 - An Interactive Multi-Label Consensus Labeling Model for Multiple Labeler Judgments [2018, AAAI]: The premise is that labels inferred with high consensus among labelers, might be closer to the ground truth.
 Proposed  a novel formulation that aims to collectively optimize the cost of labeling, labeler reliability, label-label correlation and inter-labeler consensus.
 - [Active Deep Learning for Activity Recognition with Context Aware Annotator Selection [SIGKDD, 2019]](https://dl.acm.org/doi/abs/10.1145/3292500.3330688)
 - Interactive Learning with Proactive Cognition Enhancement for Crowd Workers [2020, AAAI]: Try to help workers improve their reliability.
 Add a machine teaching part.
 Generate exemplars for human learners with the help of the ground truth inference algorithms.